Premarin Vaginal Side Effects

 Generic Name: conjugated estrogens topical

-Note: This document contains side effect information about conjugated estrogens topical.
-Some of the dosage forms listed on this page may not apply to the brand name Premarin Vaginal.
+Note: This page contains side effects data for the generic drug conjugated estrogens topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Premarin Vaginal.

 For the Consumer

 As well as its needed effects, conjugated estrogens topical (the active ingredient contained in Premarin Vaginal) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking conjugated estrogens topical, check with your doctor immediately:More common

 - itching of the vagina or genital area

 - pain or feeling of pressure in the pelvis

 - painful or difficult urination

 - thick, white vaginal discharge with no odor or with a mild odor